-Introduction •••••
+Introduction • • • • • • • • • • • • • • •

-Who do these regulations apply to? •••••
+Who do these regulations apply to?

-How the regulations are managed •••••
+How the regulations are managed ,

-What if changes have to be made? •••••
+What if changes have to be made? ,

 What happens when programmes have different regulations?

-How to use this document •••••
+How to use this document

 Section 1 7

 Undergraduate and taught postgraduate study 7

 Introduction to modules

 Students enrolled on individual modules 8

 Introduction to programmes 8

 Section 2 10

 Assessment 10

 Module assessment 10

 Passing a module 11

 Compensation 11

 Unauthorised late submission of assessments 12

 Reassessment of failure 12

 Reassessment with mandatory attendance/repeat year 13

-Exit awards 14
+Exit awards

 Substitution of failed modules 15

 Reassessment in modules which have changed or been withdrawn 15

-Confirmation of module results 15
+Confirmation of module results 16

 Use of proof-readers 16

 Section 3 17

 Progression 17

-Progression between undergraduate levels of study
+Progression between undergraduate levels of study 17

 Progression of part-time undergraduate students in year 17

-Progression to and from an undergraduate sandwich placement 17
+Progression to and from an undergraduate sandwich placement

 Progression to a non-honours award 18

 Delayed Progression 18

 Section 4 19

-Awards 19
+Awards

-Credit-based academic awards 19
+Credit-based academic awards

-Re-use of credit 19
+Re-use of credit

-Minimum credits required for awards 20
+Minimum credits required for awards

 Classification of awards 20

-Classification of awards for students with Recognition of Prior Learning (RPL) 21
+Classification of awards for students with Recognition of Prior Learning (RPL)

-Eligibility criteria for postgraduate awards 21
+Eliaibility criteria for postaraduate awards.
+21

 Methods for calculating postgraduate award classifications 21

 Eligibility criteria for undergraduate awards 22

 Methods for calculating undergraduate award classifications 23

 Consideration band for integrated master's and honours degrees 23

 Exit awards 26

 Aegrotat awards 27

 Section 5 29

 Deadline extensions, deferrals and leave of absence 29

 Extending assessment deadlines 29

 Deferring assessments 29

 Leave of absence 30

 Section 6 31

 Registration 31

 Student registration 31

 Students enrolled on the 30-credit undergraduate sandwich placement module 31

 Maximum periods of registration 31

 Changing programmes 32

 Changing modules 33

 Withdrawing from a module 33

-Withdrawing from study 33
+Withdrawing from study

-Withdrawing from study on an apprenticeship programme 33
+Withdrawing from study on an apprenticeship programme

-Returning following withdrawal from study or following the achievement of an award 33
+Returning following withdrawal from study or following the achievement of an award

 Returning following academic failure

 Returning following registration ending due to fitness to practice

 Expulsion from the university 34

 Section 7 35

 Recognition of Prior Learning (RPL) 35

 What is Recognition of Prior Learning (RPL)?
 35

-RPL process 35
+RPL process

-Volume of RPL credit which can be allowed 36
+Volume of RPL credit which can be allowed

-Reassessment opportunities 36
+Reassessment opportunities

 Calculation of award for students entering with RPL

-Maximum periods of registration 39
+Maximum periods of registration 37

-Section 8 40
+Section 8 39

-Studying abroad 40
+Studying abroad

-Studying in Europe: European Credit Transfer and Accumulation System (ECTS) 40
+Studying in Europe: European Credit Transfer and Accumulation System (ECTS)

-Studying at institutions which don't use the ECTS 40
+Studying at institutions which don't use the ECTS

-Student exchange year abroad 40
+Student exchange year abroad

-Students from overseas institutions studying at DMU 41
+Students from overseas institutions studying at DMU 40

-Glossary 42
+Section 9 41

-Appendix 1: Module assessment board (MAB) terms of reference 49
+Level 3 regulations 41